IMPACTASSETS 50™

 MCF recognizes that the public health sector in most African countries struggles to meet the growing demand for healthcare.
 Consequently, 50% of the population turns to the private sector, which is predominantly comprised of Small and Medium-sized Enterprises (SMEs).
 These healthcare facilities, however, face significant challenges in accessing the necessary financing to expand their operations.
 MCF bridges this gap by providing health SMEs with capital and technical assistance to enhance the quality of healthcare provided, mitigate investment risks and facilitate scalability.
 MCF’s beneficiaries comprise diverse healthcare entities, including clinics, health centers, hospitals, pharmaceutical and equipment suppliers.
 The fund offers local currency loans of up to EUR 5 million, complemented by a technical assistance program (SafeCare) for evaluating, improving, and certifying incremental quality improvements.
 Additionally, MCF responds to market needs by introducing innovative financial products, including a digital loan product based on mobile money turnover and receivable finance through insurance claims.

 MCF distinguishes itself from its peer group through its commitment to innovation and the utilization of mobile and digital technology.
 A prime example is the MCF Digital Loan product, an offering that provides health SMEs with mobile money-based loans featuring flexible repayments linked to mobile revenue.
 This innovative approach addresses the unique needs of healthcare businesses, offering convenience and requiring no collateral.
-Currently operational in Kenya and Ghana, MCF plans to expand the product to Tanzania in 2024.
+Currently operational in Kenya and Ghana, MCF will launch the loan product in Tanzania late 2024.
 What further sets MCF apart is its comprehensive approach.
 Beyond merely extending loans, MCF is dedicated to enhancing the business and quality performance of its clients, thereby strengthening their capacity and resilience.
 This is achieved through an effective technical assistance program, delivered in collaboration with PharmAccess.
 MCF’s holistic approach ensures that healthcare enterprises not only access capital but also receive the support needed to thrive and provide high-quality care to their communities.

 Investment Example